xUrko/spica-devops-timestamp-generator/README.md

 5. Click on `Load Temporary Add-on...`
 6. Select any file within the `...\spica-devops-timestamp-generator\firefox` folder

+To prevent needing to re-enter data in options page, set `keepUuidOnUninstall` and `keepStorageOnUninstall` to `true` in `about:config`.
+You will still need to install the extension every time you launch FF.

 ## Differences

 - Firefox doesn't allow copying to clipboard without user interaction first, so automatically copying when popup appears is disabled.
 This means that after opening the popup, the timestamp must be copied manually (Ctrl+C, clicking on timestamp, pressing generate).